Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Supplement for Theoretical Results

-Plugging in $\zeta_i(\theta) \equiv \frac{1}{\sqrt{W_n K_n}} (P_n - P)[\sum_{i=1}^n w_i f_i(\theta)]$, it suffices to show that
+Plugging in $\zeta_n(\theta) \equiv \sqrt{\frac{W_n}{K_{\max}}} (P_n - P)[Z_n(\theta)] = \frac{1}{\sqrt{W_n K_{\max}}} (P_n - P)[\sum_{i=1}^n w_i f_i(\theta)]$, it suffices to show that

-for some universal constant $C$, where the Orlicz norm is defined conditional on $T$.
-This needs an Orlicz norm bound for a weighted average of neighborhood dependent random variables.
-We modify Lemma 6 of \citet{van2014causal} to address the weights $w_i$ in the summation and advance the author's combinatorial argument a bit further to obtain a better convergence rate with respect to $K_n$.
-The following lemma summarizes the result.
+for some universal constant $C$.
+We modify Lemma 6 of \citet{van2014causal} to address the weighted average by $w_i$ and develop a double counting method on top of the original combinatorial argument to achieve a better convergence rate with respect to $K_{\max}$.
+The following lemma summarizes the result and proves the theorem.